WICG/direct-sockets/README.md

 # raw-sockets

-This is a proposal for a future Raw Sockets web platform API.
+This is a proposal for a future Direct Sockets web platform API.

 ## Links